jlewisit/js-regex-tutorial/gist-template.md

 ### Grouping Constructs

 ### Bracket Expressions
 Anything inside a set of square brackets ([]) represents a range of characters that we want to match.
 These patterns are known as bracket expressions.
+In the 'Matching a Hex Value' regex, it is the [a-f0-9] component, where the value is made up of characters between a-f and/or 0-9.
+The quantity of charachers will match the amount detailed in the proceeding quantifier {6} or {3}.

 ### Character Classes